adeel06/bytechain-stellar-wallet/README.md

-## This is a perfomant Layer One that has been designed for the sole purpose of
+## This is a perfomant Layer One that has been designed for the purpose of a Performant Layer Zero Blockchain with Web 4.0 functionality.

+## Welcome to HVME - a leap forward in

 ## What technologies are used for this project?